XRPLF/xrpl-dev-portal/gatewayd.md

 ```
 //id: Integer user ID of user to find transactions of
-//callback: function f(err, transactions) to run on callback
+//callback: function(err, transactions) to run on callback
 gateway.data.externalTransactions.forUser(id, callback);
 ```
 </div>